 The Indian market gives its native spirit makers a lot of possibilities.
 But the spirit producers of India face a variety of obstacles.

 In a highly regulated business, the Indian Spirits sector operates under governmental rules that influence industry volumes on certain markets.
 Prohibiting excessive intergovernmental tariffs oblige the makers of Indian spirits to establish their own manufacture or contracts in each State.
-The production, bottling, stock, sale or retail of alcoholic goods require licences.
+The production, bottling, stock, sale or retail of alcoholic goods require licenses.
 Also, wholesale and retail distribution is closely controlled.
 In countries where the state government controls retailing, each participant can sell a quota, limiting the possibility to raise the market share for his/her items.
 These rules restrict spirit manufacturers in India from their operations.

 With that said, India’s liquor industry is bound to flourish once again shortly.